Request for Partnership

 UKAI facilitates learning from stuck moments, not just successful ones

-Documentation includes what we tried, what shifted, what remained unchanged in the form of interviews
+Documentation includes what we tried, what shifted, what remained unchanged

 Organizations may implement process insights internally, but artistic methodologies—such as frameworks, scores, or conceptual models—may not be replicated or commercialized without consent.